Extended Day Options

 In support of parents who commute for work, Key School offers free Before School Care for Key students in Kindergarten through Grade 4, weekdays beginning at 7:30 a.m., each day school is in session.

 Key faculty members staff the program and the maximum enrollment is limited to 30, therefore registration is required.
 Children participating in Before School Care must arrive between 7:30 - 7:45 a.m. and, due to allergy precautions, no food or drink can be consumed during Before School Care.
-An array of arts activities are available as is space for quiet work and/or reading.
+An array of arts activities is available as is space for quiet work and/or reading.
 All students are escorted to their divisional offices at 8:00 a.m.

 The After School Program provides students in First, Lower and Middle Schools with an age-appropriate variety of indoor and outdoor activities including art, sports, music, storytelling, drama, and dance until 5:30 p.m. each day school is in session.

 A nutritious nut-free snack is served “family style,” each afternoon.
-A monitored homework time provides Lower and Middle School students with a quiet and structured setting in which to study.
+Monitored homework time provides Lower and Middle School students with a quiet and structured setting in which to study.
 Students who do not have homework can use this time for reading or drawing; children are encouraged to bring books to read every day.

 Students are divided by grade levels with First School students remaining in the First School building; depending on the season, Lower School students gather in either Katharine Hall or the Arts Building; and Middle School students meet in the Ford K. Brown Library in the Barn.